mttschltz/kittythinks/content/food-security-part-iii.md

 Therefore, ownership by people, and their ability to exchange their labour for food, needs to be looked at more closely than food availability in isolation.

 > _There probably has never been a famine in which every group has suffered._

+Sen mentions this specifically because even Malthus had already recognised that the poor are disproportionately affected by famines, no matter how much food is available.
+He furthermore explains that famines even divide the poor themselves.

+If a famine is, e.g. caused by sudden unemployment of one group (e.g. rural labourers), then a normally equally poor group (e.g. share-croppers) may not be affected at all.
+The famine-struck group here is paid in wages, while the share-croppers are paid in grain.

+Famine relief, therefore, needs to target entitlement, not availability.
+Availability of food _in the public distribution system_ is nevertheless important.
+As Sen points out, governments need to be able to respond to recognised famines.
+This means stockpiles that can be distributed either by direct relief or by other means.
+Concurrently, cash relief can attract traders to move food to famine-stricken areas (which they may have neglected due to non-payment).